WebberZone/top-10/readme.txt

 *daily* : If set to 1, then the shortcode will return the daily popular posts list

 In addition to these attributes, the shortcode can take all the options as attributes.
-To see the detailed list take a look at the function `tptn_default_options()` in **top-10.php** file
+To see the detailed list take a look at the function `tptn_register_settings()` in **includes/admin/register-settings**

 `[tptn_views]` lets you display the number of visits.
 The plugin takes one optional attribute `daily` as follows: